 [Awake window is allowed to be present in the first broadcast CBAP of the beacon interval, even if it is not the first CBAP in the beacon interval.
 Also, a CBAP covering the entire DTI (i.e., scheduled with CBAP Only field in the DMG Parameters field set to 1) may not have its Destination AID set to broadcast AID, but is still allowed to have an awake window.]

-There might be one or more CBAPs in a beacon interval.
-An awake window is present within the first CBAP of a beacon interval if the CBAP has the Destination AID field equal to the broadcast AID and the Awake Window field in the Awake Window element (8.4.2.136 (Awake Window element)) transmitted by the AP or PCP has a value that is nonzero.
-The awake window starts from the beginning of the first CBAP and has a duration that is defined by the value of the Awake Window field in the Awake Window element or the CBAP duration, whichever is smaller.
+An awake window is present within the first CBAP of a beacon interval that is scheduled through the Extended Schedule element and has the Destination AID field in that Extended Schedule element equal to the broadcast AID, or in a CBAP that is scheduled through the CBAP Only field in the DMG Parameters field (8.4.1.46 (DMG Parameters field)) set to 1, for dot11MaxLostBeacons beacon intervals following the most recent transmission of the Awake Window element (8.4.2.136 (Awake Window element)) by the AP or PCP with the Awake Window Duration field set to a nonzero value.

+A non-AP and non-PCP STA delivers the Awake Window element to an AP or PCP as defined in 10.2.6.2.3 (Non-AP and non-PCP STA operation with a wakeup schedule).
+An AP or PCP delivers the Awake Window element to a non-AP and a non-PCP STA as defined 10.2.6.3 (PCP Power management mode).

+If present, the awake window starts from the beginning of a CBAP and has a duration that is defined by the value of the Awake Window Duration field in the Awake Window element or the CBAP duration, whichever is smaller.
 During the awake window, a STA shall transmit only ATIM frames.
 A DMG STA in PS mode shall be in the awake state during each awake window that lies within each Awake BI for that STA.

-NOTE—The entire DTI portion of a beacon interval can form a single CBAP, as indicated by the CBAP Only field in the DMG Parameters field (8.4.1.46 (DMG Parameters field)).

 ...

 [ATIM frame does not contain AIDs.
 Also, announced BUs may be delivered in any appropriate allocation – SP or CBAP.
 A space is missing.]

-If a STA receives or transmits an ATIM frame during the awake window, it shall be awake during the CBAPs within the current beacon interval that have the source AID or destination AID described by the ATIM frame to wait for the announced BUs to be received and/or to transmit announced BUs.
-A STA that receives or transmits an ATIM frame during the awake window may enter the doze state when it has successfully transmitted to and received from all corresponding peer STAs for this beacon interval a QoS Data frame with the EOSP subfield set to 1 othewise it shall stay active till end of the current BI.
+If a STA receives an ATIM frame during the awake window, it shall be awake during allocations within the current beacon interval that have the Source AID equal to broadcast AID or have a Source AID that identifies a STA whose MAC address is equal to the TA field of the received ATIM frame, or during any DTI that is scheduled through the CBAP Only field in the DMG Parameters field (8.4.1.46 (DMG Parameters field)) set to 1.
+If a STA transmits an ATIM frame during the awake window, it shall attempt to deliver its BUs during allocations within the current beacon interval that have a Destination AID equal to broadcast AID or have a Destination AID that identifies a STA whose MAC address is equal to the RA field of the transmitted ATIM frame, or during any DTI that is scheduled through the CBAP Only field in the DMG Parameters field (8.4.1.46 (DMG Parameters field)) set to 1.
+A STA that receives or transmits an ATIM frame during the awake window may enter the doze state when it has successfully transmitted to and received from all corresponding peer STAs for this beacon interval a QoS Data frame with the EOSP subfield set to 1 otherwise it shall stay active until the end of the current BI.
 ATIM frame transmissions and MSDU transmissions follow the rules defined in 10.2.3.5 (ATIM frame and frame transmission).